Pacific soil data

 A new information platform for Pacific soils information

-A geospatial portal with soil maps for five Pacific Island Countries - Fiji, Kiribati, Samoa, Tonga and Tuvalu.
-Find full soil profile descriptions, and interpretive information relating to soil classification, soil properties and crop suitability.
+A geospatial portal with soil maps for six Pacific Island Countries - Fiji, Kiribati, Samoa, Tonga, Tuvalu and Vanuatu.
+Find full soil profile descriptions and interpretive information relating to soil classification, soil properties and crop suitability.

 The Pacific Soils Portal